Having a growth mindset means that your teenagers know their power to change and develop themselves.

 Four Tips to Teach a Growth Mindset to Teenagers

 Teaching Your Teen to Have a Growth Mindset

 Number 1: Teach them how to deal with problems

 Sometimes teens are too close to the chaos of problems and need a reset.
 Show them how to take a psychic step back from that chaos and instead view it from a distance.
 This witnessing state can immediately ease their nervous system making it easier to think rationally and calmly about a response that is in the highest good of everyone, especially themselves.
-People don’t make decisions that they regret from this position!
+People don’t make regretful decisions from this position!